Abaye: His friends

 Among his friends was Rav Shimi bar Ashi.
-He was close to Abaye and transmitted some of his teachings that were not stated in the study hall but explained to his sons during their lessons.
-However, he was not considered a disciple of either Abaye or Rava, as he often debated with them on matters of law, and occasionally disagreed with them.
+He was close to Abbaye and transmitted some of his teachings that were not stated in the study hall but explained to his sons during their lessons in Yoma 27a and Kiddushin 48b.
+However, he was not considered a disciple of either Abbaye or Rava, as he often debated with them on matters of law, and occasionally disagreed with them.

 As the Head of the Academy

-Besides Rava, Abaye was also a friend of Rabbi Zeira, one of the great sages of the generation who, according to Talmudic tradition, chose Abaye as the head of the academy after the death of Rav Yosef.
-According to this tradition, four students competed for the position of Rosh Yeshiva, and it was decided that the one who would present an unrefutable argument would be chosen.
-It was Abaye who prevailed, surpassing even Rava.
-It is also said that while Rava received a heavenly voice only on the eve of Yom Kippur, Abaye received it every Friday, and Abba Ummana received it every day.
+Besides Rava, Abbaye was also a friend of Rabbi Zeira, one of the great sages of the generation who, according to Talmudic tradition, chose Abbaye as the head of the academy after the death of Rav Yosef.
+According to this tradition, four students competed for the position of rosh yeshiva, and it was decided that the one who would present an unrefutable argument would be chosen.
+It was Abbaye who prevailed, surpassing even Rava.
+It is also said that while Rava received a heavenly voice only on the eve of Yom Kippur, Abbaye received it every Friday, and Abba Ummana received it every day according to Taanit 21b.

-Abaye led the academy and the entire Babylonian Jewry for 14 years.
+Abbaye led the academy and the entire Babylonian Jewry for 14 years.

-Abaye (as well as his uncle Rabbah) were descendants of Eli HaKohen, upon whom it was decreed that they would die young.
-Abaye lived about sixty years.

-He also served as a judge, and the Talmud recounts how he identified document forgers based on their writing style.
+He also served as a judge, and Bava Batra 166a recounts how he identified document forgers based on their writing style.

-Bar Hedya and the Dreams of Abaye and Rava
+Bar Hedya and the Dreams of Abbaye and Rava

-During the time of Abaye and Rava, there was a man named Bar Hedya who worked as a dream interpreter.
-It is said that he would interpret dreams favorably for those who paid him and unfavorably for those who did not.
-Abaye would pay him, and Rava would not, leading Bar Hedya to interpret Abaye's dreams favorably and Rava's dreams unfavorably.
-The Talmud in Berakhot recounts a series of such dreams.
+During the time of Abbaye and Rava, there was a man named Bar Hedya who worked as a dream interpreter.
+It is said that he would interpret dreams favourably for those who paid him and unfavourably for those who did not.
+Abbaye would pay him, whereas Rava would not, leading Bar Hedya to interpret Abbaye's dreams favourably and Rava's unfavourably.
+Berakhot 56a recounts a series of such dreams.

-For example: Abaye and Rava said to him: We saw in our dream the verse "Your ox shall be slain before your eyes, and you shall not eat thereof."
-Bar Hedya interpreted it for Rava as a loss in business, causing such sorrow that he would not eat, and for Abaye as a gain in business, making him so joyful he could not eat.
+For example, Abbaye and Rava said to him: We saw in our dream the verse 'Your ox shall be slain before your eyes, and you shall not eat thereof."
+(Deuteronomy 28:31).
+Bar Hedya interpreted it for Rava as a loss in business, causing such sorrow that he would not eat, and for Abbaye as a gain in business, making him so joyful he could not eat.